jf87/scalable_web_systems/session-01/hands-on-01/README.md

 ### Questions
 1. What is the difference between `go build, install` and `run`?
-2. Get the present tool from golang.org/x/tools/cmd/present using the go tool.
+2. Get the present application from golang.org/x/tools/cmd/present using the go command.
 What happens when you do that?
-Can you do the same without using the go tool (if yes, how can you)?
+Can you do the same without using the go command (if yes, how can you)?
 3. Can you find where the source code is stored?
 Where is the binary?
 Can you run it?
-How can you run the present tool from anywhere on the command line without specifying its absolute path?
+How can you run the present application from anywhere on the command line without specifying its absolute path?
-4. How can you update the present tool?
+4. How can you update the present application?
-5. How can you see the documentation of the present tool in the command line?
-What does the tool do?
+5. How can you see the documentation of the present application in the command line?
+What does the application do?
-6. Can you use the go tool to get the repository where this tutorial is hosted (https://github.com/jf87/go-web-workshop)?
+6. Can you use the go command to get the repository where this tutorial is hosted (https://github.com/jf87/go-web-workshop)?
 Why not?
 How can you fix it?

 Move on to the next [section](../hands-on-02).